rs-tml/rstml/rstml-control-flow/README.md

 ## Using multiple `CustomNode`s at once
 It is also possible to use more than one `CustomNode` at once.
 For example, if you want to use both `Conditions` and `EscapedCode` custom nodes.
-`rstml-controll-flow` crate provides an `ExtendableCustomNode` struct that can be used to combine multiple `CustomNode`s into one.
+`rstml-control-flow` crate provides an `ExtendableCustomNode` struct that can be used to combine multiple `CustomNode`s into one.
 Check out `extendable.rs` docs and tests in `lib.rs` for more details.

 ```rust